Inarichō Station: History

-Inarichō Station is part of the first section of underground railway line in Asia, opened on 30 December 1927.
+The Tokyo Underground Railway Inarichō Station is part of the first section of underground railway line in Asia, opened on 30 December 1927.
+Therefore, next to Ueno Station, Tawaramachi Station, and Asakusa Station it is one of the four oldest underground railway stations in Asia.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2013, the station was the least used on the Ginza Line and the 127th busiest on the Tokyo Metro network with an average of 14,831 passengers daily.

 The passenger statistics for previous years are as shown below.